Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 When you’re first starting out as a travel blogger, it’s important to network with people in the industry.
 I didn’t do this for a long time, and I think my progress was much slower because of it.

 Go to networking events in your nearest city or attend annual conferences like TravelCon.
 Start following other travel bloggers, photographers, and influencers, and reach out to them and ask to go shooting with them.
 Or get a coffee.
 Building those relationships early on will pay dividends down the road.
 It will also keep you sane, as the world of travel blogging is tough when you’re on your own.
-You’ll need to find a travel blogger buddy to share tips, vent about website problems and SEO, and otherwise shoot the breeze with.
+You’ll need to find a travel blogger buddy to share tips, vent about website problems and SEO, and hang out with.

 By becoming an active member of the travel blogging community, you’ll be setting yourself up for success.